Measuring our members’ outcomes and experiences of healthcare

 Measuring changes in health outcomes and quality of life before and after surgery

-We use a globally well-established tool called EQ-5D, developed by EuroQol in Holland to measure the shift in health outcomes and quality of life.
-This survey was launched in May 2015 across a selected group of surgical procedures and asks each patient an identical set of questions about their quality of life both before and after their Southern Cross-funded procedure.
-To date we have received over 11,0002 responses.
+We use a global, well-established tool called EQ-5D, developed by EuroQol to measure the shift in health outcomes and quality of life.
+This survey was launched in May 2015 and asks each patient an identical set of questions about their quality of life both before and after their Southern Cross-funded procedure.
+To date we have received over 13,8002 responses.

-A significant part of reimbursed activity relates to specialist consultations where there may be no associated surgical activity.
+A significant part of reimbursed claims relates to specialist consultations where there may be no associated surgical activity.
 To measure the impact and experience of consultations we use the Doctor's Interpersonal Skills Questionnaire (DISQ).
-This is Southern Cross’s newest patient survey initiative.
 Started in 2018, this survey asks members 12 questions between 24 and 48 hours after an initial consultation with a specialist.
-The question set is licensed from CFEP (Client Focused Evaluation Program), whose surveys are used by practices internationally.
-To date we have received over 27,0002 responses.
+The question set is licensed from CFEP (Client Focused Evaluation Program).

 Gaining continuing education points from reviewing survey data